ysantanaf/lanyon/about.md

 I am PhD in Oceanography working as Research Engineer at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
 My research line focuses on;

   - Organic carbon dynamics
-  - Mesoscales features
+  - Ocean Data Assimilation
   - Biogeochemical Modelling
-  - Ocean Data Assimilation
+  - Mesoscale features

 ### I work on how biogeochemical fluxes are influenced by the ocean dynamics